th-rtyf-re/wordle-guesser/README.md

 candidates.
 The more results you give as input, the fewer possible candidates there are!

-Next, run `guess_wordle.py`, and check out the list of candidates.
-The more results you give as input, the fewer possible candidates there are!

 ### Annex files

 `words.csv` is a `CSV` file listing each guessable word, along with all